alecdavidson/Homebrew/README.md

 # Change Log

+0.0.13 - Fixed corbin-leroy.xml in Homebrew.index and actually added the spell it's supposed to give you.

 0.0.12 - Updated README to make more sense :upside_down:

 0.0.11 - Fixed formatting with Corbin LeRoy Racial Trait Filename